 The Android version will cost slightly more than the iOS version ($329 vs. $299) because of the adapter.
-If you already have an Insta360 ONE or want to get one now before the Android version becomes available, you can purchase the adapter separately ($29), either for Micro USB or USB Type C.
+If you already have an Insta360 ONE, you can purchase the adapter separately ($29), either for USB Type C or Micro USB.

 BUILD QUALITY AND DESIGN

 The Insta360 ONE is small and compact.
 It weighs about the same as a Nano.
 Although it is mostly plastic, it looks well made and thoughtfully designed.
 For example, the shutter was placed on the side, along the stitch line, so that when you press the shutter, your finger will be less prominent in the shot.

 I also like that the lightning connector is retractable.
 There’s a slide / switch which causes the lightning connector to pop out.
 One concern is that the lightning connector seems to have an internal cable, and I wonder whether, with repeated bending over time, the cable will become loose.